"End Intimate Partner Abuse

 16) How do I determine whether this program is appropriate for me and my partner?

-The best way to determine program appropriateness is through an individual personal consultation.
-You can reserve an appointment from this website below.
+The best way to determine program appropriateness is through an individual personal consultation with one of the treatment providers.
+You can reserve an appointment for this session from this website below.

 How to Inquire About or Start the